 The fuzz is like an exaggerated distortion and leaves you with square waveforms that is the remnant of the original signal pushed to its maximum.

 The result, you get a gritty sound with pronounced harmonics.

 What you get is a face-melting engine-rev like sound that will drive your audience crazy!

-Where To Put Fuzz Pedal In Your Signal Chain?
+Where To Put a Fuzz Pedal In Your Signal Chain?

 This could be followed by a volume pedal to gain control over your clean compressed signal.
 Your clean compressed signal could be followed by filters such as wah pedals and similar effects.

 Now, you could place the fuzz pedal next to your wah pedal.
 This section is where you place boost, overdrive, distortion, and fuzz.

 Since these effects are a relatively high gain in nature, be careful of stacking them as you might get too much noise in the background.